🏠 Home

 Data selection and processing

-number of randomly selected data.
+than a large amount of randomly selected data.
 This has been consistently observed in many applications, including general

 coding, math, and SE and security tasks.

-the
+the target application.

-target application.
 These questions also need to have clear and unambiguous answers.

-helpful for RL-based fine-tuning.
+is helpful for RL-based fine-tuning.

-is more helpful than using diverse data.
+high-quality data is more helpful than using diverse data.

 scenarios, as long as all the included data are of high quality.

-different projects, domains, vulnerabilities, and even programming languages.
+from different projects, domains, vulnerabilities, and even programming languages.

 Teacher model selection